2024 Projects

 Digital dentistry workflows to improve sustainability and accessibility

-This project will to advance work outlined in Schulich Dentistry's Sustainability Action plan, by will enable dental students to provide the highest level of patient care, through a sustainable approach.
-This project will support the transition to an open digital workflow for the fabrication of dental prostheses and delivery of treatment by eliminating the need to transport dental impressions and casts between the University and lab, reducing Western’s carbon footprint.
+This project is advacing work outlined in Schulich Dentistry's Sustainability Action plan, by will enable dental students to provide the highest level of patient care, through a sustainable approach.
+This project is supporting the transition to an open digital workflow for the fabrication of dental prostheses and delivery of treatment by eliminating the need to transport dental impressions and casts between the University and lab, reducing Western’s carbon footprint.

 LEADER Project Workshop/Fundraiser

-This project will involve hosting two events focusing on fundraising/entrepreneur education workshops for not-for-profit and social enterprises, and is a collaboration between LEADER Project at Ivey and Innovation Works.
-The goal and objective is to educate social enterprise leaders with business acumen, in order to help make these organizations more sustainable.
-These events are targeting enterprises that inherently benefit the community and will create and foster community ties and connections.
+This project hosted two events focusing on fundraising/entrepreneur education workshops for not-for-profit and social enterprises, and is a collaboration between LEADER Project at Ivey and Innovation Works.
+The goal and objective was to educate social enterprise leaders with business acumen, in order to help make these organizations more sustainable.
+These events targetted enterprises that inherently benefitted the community to create and foster community ties and connections.

 Educational Signs for the Pollinator Garden

-This project will support the installation of informational signage at the Friends of the Garden (FOGs) Pollinator Garden.
+This installed informational signage at the Friends of the Garden (FOGs) Pollinator Garden, with artwork created by Clair Yu.
 The garden was created in 2022 and expanded in 2023 and is a significant and visible sustainability project on campus.
-This signage seeks to improve awareness of the project and to teach the campus community about the design elements and goals of the pollinator garden.
+This signage will improve awareness of the project and to teach the campus community about the design elements and goals of the pollinator garden.

 Usage of Recycled Rubber in Light Weight Concrete Applications

-This project will support the Western Engineering Concrete Canoe Association (WECCA) in reducing the environmental impact of the concrete mix used in this year’s project through the introduction of recycled rubber tires.
-This project provides an opportunity for the club to expand their knowledge about how recycled material can be used as a direct substitute for unsustainable aggregates.
+The Western Engineering Concrete Canoe Association (WECCA) sought out to reduce the environmental impact of the concrete mix used in this year’s project through the introduction of recycled rubber tires.
+This project was a great opportunity for the club to expand their knowledge about how recycled material can be used as a direct substitute for unsustainable aggregates.
+By implementing rubber into the concrete mix design, the team successfully was able to decrease the consumption of unsustainable aggregates and increase theconcrete’s tensile strength.

 Western University Sustainable Transportation Pitch Competition

-This project will involve hosting a on-campus event targeted towards first and second year undergraduate engineering students.
-The pitch competition will be designed to encourage sustainable design in the transportation and engineering sector, in the context of campus.
+This project hosted on-campus event targeted towards first and second year undergraduate engineering students.
+The pitch competition was designed to encourage sustainable design in the transportation and engineering sector, in the context of campus.

 Planetary Health Considerations in Human Health Education: PPE Recycling Pilot Project in the Schulich School of Medicine and Dentistry Anatomy Lab

-This project aims to implement a PPE recycling program in the Anatomy Lab at the Schulich School of Medicine and Dentistry, specifically focused on disposable face masks.
+This project implemented a PPE recycling program in the Anatomy Lab at the Schulich School of Medicine and Dentistry, specifically focusing on disposable face masks.
 It is estimated that more than 25,000 disposable face masks will be diverted from landfill through this program, as they are currently thrown in the garbage.

 Snack Wrapper Recycling Program

-This project will build upon and expand a program started by the Society of Biology Graduate Students (SOGBS), that recycles snack wrappers in the Department of Biology.
-It will expand the program to add snack wrapper recycling at 9 locations on campus including BGSB, Middlesex College, UCC, WSC, NCB, Collip and NSC and will continue to be managed by the SOGBS.
+This project built upon and expanded a program started by the Society of Biology Graduate Students (SOGBS), that recycles snack wrappers in the Department of Biology.
+It expanded the program to add snack wrapper recycling at 9 locations on campus including BGSB, Middlesex College, UCC, WSC, NCB, Collip and NSC and will continue to be managed by the SOGBS.

 Signage for Campus Trail Entrances